m2creates/m2creates-site/src/garden/2014-10-10-potsherd-sherd-and-shard.md

 title: >-
   Describing the Broken & Brittle: potsherd, sherd, or shard
 tldr: >-
-  Linguistics is weird, and fun.
+  The same broken thing gets a different name depending on context and who finds it — terminology encodes the system it came from.
 slug: potsherd-sherd-and-shard
 draft: false
 datePublish: 2014-10-10
 image:
   url: /images/potsherds-at-lamanai.jpg
   alt: >-
     Two potsherds found during a walkabout at Lamanai, Belize.
 seo:
   title: >-
     Describing the Broken & Brittle: potsherd, sherd, or shard